jmeowmeow/PixieReport/express-progress/tasks.md

 Next Obvious Steps

-- [ ] Make freshness more visible.
+- [X] Make freshness more visible.
 We have it in params as hours.tenths now.
+(Added in /compose and /pixie)

+Tue 27 Aug 2024 08:49:39 AM PDT

+Comments and intention revealing temp variable names in cache/clients and counters.

+Wed 28 Aug 2024 08:45:22 AM PDT

+Rollover Monday intentions.

 - [ ] Factor doll sets into an object composed in preloads.
 That helps with a picker and duplicated logic across preloads, server, and composer.
+    - [X] Tag usages of the dollset names and cardinality in server and composer.
+    - [ ] Make these calls on the preloaded dollsets resource.
+    - [ ] Use the dollsets resource in new logic like a picker or displayer.
 - [ ] Copy-to-clipboard functionality.
 Useful for URLs.

 Experiment

-- [ ] iFrame experiment, transcludable frame source endpoint like no-nav body of pixie.
+- [ ] iFrame experiment, transcludable frame source endpoint like no-nav body of /pixie.
+Maybe mix up the subdomain a little bit? pixiereport.com with an iframe from www.pixiereport.com perhaps.
+Basically we're looking for image, alt text, and a link that opens a full page with navigation back on pixiereport.com with the iframe settings, maybe in a wizard or pixker.

 ## Weatherpixie.com Features